shamsch/docs/md/vscode.md

-  "workbench.editor.enablePreviewFromQuickOpen": false, // stops replacing the current file with a newly opened file "files.autoSave": "afterDelay", // Automatically saves files after a delay "diffEditor.ignoreTrimWhitespace": false, // Does not ignore trim whitespace in the diff editor "terminal.integrated.fontFamily": "JetBrains Mono", // Sets the terminal font family "workbench.colorTheme": "Visual Studio Dark", "terminal.integrated.suggest.enabled": true, // Enables suggestions in the integrated terminal "workbench.startupEditor": "none", // Sets the terminal font family "editor.renderWhitespace": "all", // Renders all whitespace characters in the editor with dots and dashes "explorer.confirmDelete": false, // Disables the confirmation dialog when deleting files "explorer.confirmDragAndDrop": false, // Disables the confirmation dialog when deleting files "security.workspace.trust.untrustedFiles": "open", // Just open files
+  "workbench.editor.enablePreviewFromQuickOpen": false, // stops replacing the current file with a newly opened file "files.autoSave": "afterDelay", // Automatically saves files after a delay "diffEditor.ignoreTrimWhitespace": false, // Does not ignore trim whitespace in the diff editor "terminal.integrated.fontFamily": "JetBrains Mono", "terminal.integrated.suggest.enabled": true, // Enables suggestions in the integrated terminal "workbench.startupEditor": "none", // Sets the terminal font family "editor.renderWhitespace": "all", // Renders all whitespace characters in the editor with dots and dashes "explorer.confirmDelete": false, // Disables the confirmation dialog when deleting files "explorer.confirmDragAndDrop": false, // Disables the confirmation dialog when deleting files "security.workspace.trust.untrustedFiles": "open", // Just open files "workbench.activityBar.location": "bottom", // Sets the activity bar location to the bottom

   // VIM settings
   "vim.incsearch": true, // incremental search - does search as you type "vim.hlsearch": true, // highlight search - stop using :noh